ammarhakim/gkyl-doc/source/quickstart/gkExample1.rst

   -- App dependencies
   --------------------------------------------------------------------------------
-  local Plasma = (require "App.PlasmaOnCartGrid").Gyrokinetic()  -- load the Gyrokinetic App local Constants = require "Lib.Constants"                      -- load some Constants
+  local Plasma = (require "App.PlasmaOnCartGrid").Gyrokinetic()  -- load the Gyrokinetic App local Constants = require "Lib.Constants"                      -- load some physical Constants

 Here we have also loaded the ``Constants`` library, which contains various physical constants that we will use later.